Monk fruit has rapidly become one of the most popular baking ingredients in the keto and low-carb community.

 So, contrary to all expectations, there is, after all, circumstantial evidence that intense natural sweeteners can affect glucose metabolism.

 These facts are neither beneficial for weight loss nor metabolic diseases, whose main symptoms include obesity.

 In particular, these include insulin resistance, metabolic syndrome, and type 2 diabetes.
 These metabolic disorders share a common cause: excessively high insulin levels or hyperinsulinemia.

 Accordingly, 2011 Banting Medalist Barbara Corkey, M.D., of Boston University’s School of Medicine, even called her lesson “Hyperinsulinemia is the cause of insulin resistance, obesity, and diabetes (Corkey 201237)”.

 Therefore, direct stimulation of insulin production in the pancreas by mogrosides is an issue that should raise healthy skepticism (Zhou et al. 200938).

-For example, more than 50% of the U.S. population already struggles with excessive insulin levels and pre-diabetes (Menke et al. 201539).
+For example, over 50% of the U.S. population already struggles with excessive insulin levels and pre-diabetes (Menke et al. 201539).

-While monk fruit is prematurely celebrated in advertising as diabetic-friendly, in the long run, it is much more likely to contribute to the development and exacerbation of type 2 diabetes.
+While monk fruit is prematurely celebrated in advertising as diabetic-friendly, in the long run, it is much more likely to contribute to developing and exacerbating type 2 diabetes.

 Although monk fruit in rough amounts could cause digestive problems, it is unlikely to cause diarrhea.

 Like stevia, monk fruit products often contain other sweeteners like sugar alcohols, which are known to cause digestive problems.

 In fact, after being cheaper to produce, most monk fruit sweeteners consist primarily of the sugar alcohol erythritol.

 For this reason, you’ll usually find it first on the list of ingredients.
 So if you get diarrhea from a monk fruit product, it’s most likely due to erythritol.

 Compared to sugar, monk fruit may be a better alternative.
 Moreover, unlike other intense sweeteners, only a few side effects of monk fruit have been reported.

 However, this is mainly because this relatively new sweetener has hardly been studied.

 The most significant disadvantage of monk fruit is the stimulation of insulin secretion.
 High insulin levels can kick you out of ketosis, inhibit weight loss, and promote the development of insulin resistance.